capooti/foss4g_2017_geonode_solr/docs/11_celery.md

 ## Using Celery in your application

 In this tutorial you will improve the application developed in the previous tutorial.
+Previously you had a script which was syncing all of the GeoNode layers metadata to Solr (*foss4g_scripts/geonode2solr*).
+Instead than running this script periodically for all of the layers, a better approach would be to syncronize in Solr a layer as soon as the metadata for that layer are saved in GeoNode by the user.

 As the metadata Solr synchronization process can slow down the user interaction with the application, you will send that process asynchronously using Celery and RabbitMQ.
 You will see how you can use Celery to reliably process these tasks, and how to use the [Flower Celering monitoring tool](http://flower.readthedocs.io/) to analyze the processed tasks.

-## Using signals
+## Using Django signals

-You cannot run the synchronization task from the Django view, as you did previously, as you want to send that process asynchronously to the task queue (RabbitMQ).
+You need a way to run the synchronization process to Solr from GeoNode as soon as the user save the metadata for a given layer.

-One way to run the task is by forking the GeoNode metadata update view.
+One way to accomplish this is by forking the GeoNode metadata update view.
 But forking is the wrong way to do things as it introduces a lot of complications when updating to a newer GeoNode version.

 So, how can you execute the sync process without forking GeoNode?
 [Django signals](https://docs.djangoproject.com/en/1.11/topics/signals/) provides a convenient way to do this.